siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 has halved before one even asks how much energy is realized on the surviving support.

-The compaction can then be read in two physical steps.
+The bookkeeping can then be read in two physical steps.
 First, relative to either isolated pulse, the available realized extent is halved from $V$ to
 $V/2$.
 That step alone doubles the density: